Little Yellow Wheelbarrow

 Height: 3-15 feet (depending on variety)

-Width: up to 25 feet (depending on variety)
+Width: up to 25 feet (depending on the type)

 Zone Requirements: 3-9